fwiko/dynamic-webm/README.md

 # Dynamic WEBM

-Create a webm video that changes size when played in a web application.
+Create a WEBM video that changes resolution when played.
+With options to set the minimum height/width and to enable easing transitions.

-## Options
+### Options

 | Flag           | Description                                                                                             |
 | :--------------: | :-------------------------------------------------------------------------------------------------------: |